Election Officials Wanted

 You can apply online.
 If you have any questions, please contact the Auditor's Office at (515) 382-7210.

-Would you like to earn some extra money?
-When there is an election in Story County, we need people to staff the polling places.
-We are always looking for individuals who would be interested in being election officials.
+For any election in Story County, we need people to staff the polling places.
+We welcome all qualified individuals who would be interested in being election officials.

 - Registered to vote in Story County

-- Not be an opposed candidate or closely related to any opposed candidate on the ballot at the precinct where you are are working
+- Not be related within the third degree, by blood or marriage, to any opposed candidate on the ballot at the precinct where you are are working

 - Have energy and stamina